AARP Eye Center

 That changed with the 1983 overhaul, which raised the retirement age to reduce Social Security's costs.
 The increase is being phased in over time; 2002 was the last year in which people turning 65 could claim their full benefit.

 The facts: Since 1975, Social Security law has mandated that benefit amounts be adjusted annually to keep pace with inflation.
 But there is no requirement that this cost-of-living adjustment (COLA) produce a yearly increase.

 The COLA is tied to a federal index of prices for select consumer goods and services called the CPI-W. Benefits are adjusted annually based on changes in the CPI-W from the third quarter of one year to the third quarter of the next.
-In 2019, the index showed a 1.6 percent increase in prices, so 2020 benefits grew by that amount.
+In 2022, the index showed an 8.7 percent increase in prices, so benefits will be 8.7 percent higher in 2023.